Has the holiday hubbub left you feeling a little frazzled?

 Consistent self-care is the key to looking (and feeling) good every day.

-There were so many easy things I could have been doing to keep myself more pulled together during this busy time.
+There were so many easy things I could have been doing to keep myself more pulled together during this busy time but I just didn’t think about them in the moment.

-After a while, those small things, added together, make a big impact.
+We all know that after a while, small things, added together, make a big impact.
 Either good or bad.

 Here are 15 FAST super-easy things you can do to keep yourself strong during busy, stressful times.